Roconpaas

 WP Rocket

-We consider WP Rocket to be the easiest and most user friendly caching plugin.
-It’s an out of the box solution, so you don’t need to know how to optimize your site for speed.
+We consider WP Rocket to be the easiest and most user-friendly caching plugin.
+It’s an out-of-the-box solution, so you don’t need to know how to optimize your site for speed.

 Once activated WP Rocket’s crawler will build the cache and it will enable all the speed optimizations, including page caching, Gzip compression and cache preloading.